tolpster/Hello/README.md

 # Hello
-My first repository on GitHub
+My first repository on GitHub.

+Learning about GitHub is cool.